Locations:

 Uric Acid Stones

 Uric acid stones are a type of kidney stone.
-Too much uric acid in the body leads to small stones forming, which can cause pain when you pee and blood in the urine.
+Too much uric acid in your body leads to small stones forming, which can cause severe pain when you pee and blood in your pee.
 Small uric acid stones may pass on their own.
-For larger stones, providers may use minimally invasive or noninvasive treatments such as PCNL and shockwave lithotripsy.
+But larger stones may require minimally invasive or noninvasive treatments, such as PCNL or shock wave lithotripsy.

 Overview